 Is there a specific online course they could enrol in?
 Are there any books they could read that would help develop their knowledge?
 Are there specific people they could reach out to and connect with?
-Are there any projects (either paid or unpaid) that they could help with, to expand their portfolio?
+Are there any projects (either paid or unpaid) that they could help with to expand their portfolio?

 It may seem like the amount of admin or research there is to do at this stage is overwhelming, but try to remember that building a personal brand is an investment.
-Each step you take now, however small, is helping you build momentum, and taking you closer to achieving your goals.
+Each step you take now, however small, is helping you build momentum and taking you closer to achieving your goals.

 While you’re planning your next steps, this can also be a helpful time to put together a vision board.
-This is a visual representation of your goals and ambitions, and looking at it daily can act as a powerful motivator, and help you to stay on course.
+This is a visual representation of your goals and ambitions, and looking at it daily can act as a powerful motivator and help you to stay on course.

 4. Build your online presence

-But once you have an idea about who you are, what you want to accomplish and the pillars of your personal brand, you can then focus on the practical side of showcasing your brand to the world.
-And one important part of this is building your online presence.
+But once you have an idea about who you are and what you want to accomplish, and you’ve identified the pillars of your personal brand, you can then focus on the practical side of showcasing your brand to the world.
+An important part of this is building your online presence.

-Once you’ve set up your account, take some time to follow relevant people – these could be brands you like, or companies you want to work with.
-If there are any influential people you admire, follow them and look at the type of content they share.
-Studying the type of posts that get the most engagement will help you understand what content works and what doesn’t.
+Once you’ve set up your account, take some time to follow relevant people.
+These could be brands you like or companies you want to work with.
+If there are any influential people you admire, you could also follow them and look at the type of content they share.
+Studying the types of posts that get the most engagement will help you understand what content works and what doesn’t.

-Having your own website or blog can be another helpful way to showcase your personal brand..
+Having your own website or blog can be another helpful way to showcase your personal brand.
 Having your own website can help you network with other people in your industry, establish your expertise, position yourself as an industry leader, and create a connection with your readers and potential clients.

-When you’re using your site for your personal brand, it’s important to consider how new visitors will discover what you’re all about.
-Your site should contain an ‘About Me’ page, where new readers can learn about who you are and what you do – and this is a really good place to highlight what your key skills, values, and passions.
+When you’re using your website for your personal brand, it’s important to consider how new visitors will discover what you’re all about.
+Your site should contain an ‘About Me’ page, where new readers can learn about who you are and what you do.
+This is a really good place to highlight your key skills, values, and passions.

 Of course, we know that setting up your own blog or website is easier said than done, and if you don’t have experience in this, it’s hard to know where to start.
-If you’d like to read an in-depth article on how to set up your own site, check out our guide on, how to start a blog in 6 easy steps.
+If you’d like to read an in-depth article on how to set up your own site, check out our guide on how to start a blog in 6 easy steps.

-Remember that every interaction you have with people online, whether it’s replying to a quick email or commenting on a post, should be seen as part of your personal brand.
+Remember that every interaction you have with people online – whether it’s replying to a quick email or commenting on a post – should be seen as part of your personal brand.
 So whenever and however you’re communicating, always think about what your brand message is and try to stay true to it.